hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_photograph_of_a_lava_flow_on_a_volcanic_planet_wit_b3da2234-dabd-4b9b-a830-0286ab824204-0_0.content.md

 ## References

 Stay up-to-date with the latest research and discoveries about the Volcanic Planet.
-Our website features a comprehensive list of academic papers, scientific journals, and news articles related to the planet.
+Our website features a Com<wbr>pre<wbr>hen<wbr>sive list of academic papers, scientific journals, and news articles related to the planet.
 Join our discussion forum to connect with other enthusiasts and share your thoughts on the latest findings.

 ## Contact Us